sf-wdi-31/angular-services/readme.md

 promise.then(successFunction, errorFunction);
 ```

 Our service will abstract the `$http` logic out of the controllers.
 To do this, the service will build up a set of promises.
 The controllers will only have to use these promises.

 ### Code Structure

 We already know how to write the code we need to implement a service that handles all of our RESTful routes.
 The challenge is putting it together.
 We'll set up the deferred objects and promises in the service and resolve each one after the appropriate `$http` call completes.
 Over in the controller, we'll use `.then` to say what should happen when each of the deferred tasks is done.

-We'll use 5 basic methods:
+We're not letting user create books, so we'll use 5 basic methods:

 * `query`  - gets all of a resource
 * `get`    - gets a specific resource (usually by id)